 Watch the Greenup County High School 2020 graduation video

 Padcaster transforms your iPad or smartphone into an all-in-one mobile production studio so you can create professional-quality videos from your home or anywhere else.
 Whether it’s for distance learning, telecommuting, remote broadcasting or livestreaming -- Padcaster will help you produce high-quality content wherever you are.
-If you are adjusting to distance learning and have any questions, Padcaster wants to help you!
-Fill out the form below to get in touch.
+If you have had an event that has been moved online due to COVID-19 such as a wedding, religious service, graduation, or ‘gathering’ of any kind, Padcaster wants to help you.
+Fill out the form below to get in touch with one of our sales consultants!